Is 3.7 a good GPA? Here’s everything you need to know about colleges that accept a 3.7 GPA, how to boost your GPA, and more.

 Your target schools are the colleges that are likely to accept you based on your grades and test scores.
 Nothing is guaranteed, but these are schools that should match your level of academic rigor.
 Getting into these colleges with a 3.7 GPA is certainly doable.

-Your safety schools are colleges that will most likely accept you.
+Safety schools are colleges that are highly likely to accept you.
 Your grades and test scores exceed the average for their admitted classes.
 For these colleges, your 3.7 GPA will likely get you accepted.

 Highly competitive schools, including the Ivy League, often admit students with GPAs closer to 4.0.
 So, how do you raise your 3.7 GPA for college?
 We have the answers here.